Here are the steps:

 - Use the inverted CDF of the desired distributions to convert the correlated uniform samples into correlated samples.
 This is called inverse transform sampling.

-Note that the lognormal correlation won’t be exactly what you specified in the correlation matrix, but it was close enough for my purposes.
+Note that the sample correlation won’t be exactly what you specified in the correlation matrix, but it was close enough for my purposes.
 If you need a specific correlation, you could always write a while loop that repeats this process until it’s within a certain threshold of your desired correlation.
 Here’s the code for a joint lognormal distribution:

 A nice feature of this approach is that you can use any combination of distributions and create any number of correlated samples.
 All you need is to do is create the desired correlation matrix, define the distributions with jStat, and then use their inverted CDFs to convert the copula.